-Learn about how the Text Pane can help you add text to your SmartArt graphics in PowerPoint 2013.
+Learn how the Text Pane helps add text content to your SmartArt graphic in PowerPoint 2016.

 OS: Windows 7 and higher

-We explored how to convert your normal bulleted text to a SmartArt graphic with just a click or two -- however, you'll soon discover that it is neither easy nor intuitive to edit, add, or delete text within a shape inside a SmartArt graphic.
+We explored how you can convert your normal bulleted text to a SmartArt graphic with just a click or two.
+However, you'll soon discover that it is neither easy nor intuitive to edit, add, or delete text within a shape inside a SmartArt graphic.
 Fortunately, all the text edits can be easily performed within the convenient Text Pane of the SmartArt graphic.
-In this tutorial, we'll help you explore options for working within the Text Pane for SmartArt graphics in PowerPoint 2013:
+In this tutorial, we'll help you explore options for working within the Text Pane for SmartArt graphics in PowerPoint 2016:

-select the SmartArt graphic to make the arrow button (highlighted in red within Figure 1
+Pane, select the SmartArt graphic to make the arrow button (highlighted in red within

 Figure 1: The arrow button on SmartArt graphic